mbrewerton/NgExpandable/README.md

 ```

 If not using bower:
 Head to [releases](https://github.com/mbrewerton/NgExpandable/releases) and download the latest version.
-If using this method you will also need to make sure you have the appropriate version of AngularJS and AngularAnimate installed.
+If using this method you will also need to make sure you have the appropriate version of AngularJS installed.

 ## Usage
 Once installed, you need to make sure the script is included in the `<head></head>` tag and that it's added as a dependency in your AngularJS app: